History of Amazon Prime in Timeline

 June 2018: Amazon Prime Launched in Australia

-In June 2018, Amazon Prime was launched in Australia, offering services like 2-business-day delivery and Amazon Video.
+In June 2018, Amazon Prime was launched in Australia, offering services such as 2-business-day delivery and Amazon Video.

-In 2018, Prime Day became tied to protests and employee strikes due to Criticism of Amazon.
-Supporters urged boycotts of Amazon during Prime Day as solidarity.
+In 2018, Prime Day became associated with protests against Amazon and employee strikes due to criticism of Amazon's practices.
+Supporters of these actions urged boycotts of Amazon during Prime Day, covering all services provided by the company and its subsidiaries.

 2018: Ariana Grande Headlines Prime Day Concert

-In 2018, the Prime Day edition was preceded by a concert event headlined by Ariana Grande, and streamed on Amazon Video and Twitch.
+In 2018, the Prime Day event was preceded by a concert headlined by Ariana Grande, streamed on Amazon Video and Twitch.

-In June 2019, Amazon expanded its one-day delivery service, stating that Prime Free One Day was available to U.S. members on more than 10 million products with no minimum purchase.
+In June 2019, Amazon expanded its one-day delivery with Amazon Prime, stating that Prime Free One Day was available to U.S. members on more than 10 million products with no minimum purchase.

-2019: Partnership with Chamberlain Group for In-Garage Deliveries
+2019: Amazon Partners with Chamberlain Group for In-Garage Delivery

-In 2019, at CES, Amazon announced a partnership with the Chamberlain Group, enabling customers to have packages delivered inside their garages using myQ-enabled openers as part of the Key service.
+At CES 2019, Amazon announced a partnership with the Chamberlain Group, enabling customers to have packages placed in their garages using myQ-enabled openers as part of the Amazon Key service.

-On March 3, 2020, Amazon announced it installed "mini-fulfillment centers" in select U.S. cities to reduce same-day delivery times.
+On March 3, 2020, Amazon announced it installed "mini-fulfillment centers" in select U.S. cities, including Dallas, Orlando, Philadelphia, and Phoenix to reduce same-day delivery times.

 August 2020: Amazon Receives FAA Approval for Drone Testing

-In August 2020, Amazon received FAA approval in the US for drone testing, though the project was not yet in flight.
+In August 2020, Amazon received FAA approval in the US for testing its drone delivery system, Amazon Prime Air, marking a significant milestone in the project's development.

 September 2020: Amazon Prime Launched in Turkey